For this church:

 In 1671 further repairs appear to have been carried out in the form of a very wide stepped buttress, dated, to the north-east end of the chancel.

 Evidence of the extensive restoration of the eighteenth century is apparent in the north aisle wall where a change of colour and texture of the external fabric, and the appearance of quoins and a wide vertical groove internally show where the transept was blocked off.
 Above, on both north and south walls, a lack of clerestory windows also indicates where the transepts were.
 The windows of the north aisle are segmental arched of either late seventeenth century or eighteenth century and in the chancel there are jambs and segmental heads of the same date around the present windows.
-The tower bears a date stone on its south wall for its rebuild in the eighteenth century, though the east wall may contain medieval fabric.
+The tower bears a date stone on its south wall for its rebuild in the eighteenth century, though examination of the interior walls of the upper stages reveals medieval stonework in mixed coursed and rough coursed rubble bonds indicating that the interior was not rebuilt and that the eighteenth century work may have been confined to a re-facing of the tower and rebuilding of the parapet.

 In the nineteenth century the vestry addition is clearly butt-jointed onto the fabric, leaving the eighteenth-century quoins visible on the north side, with a butt-jointed brick buttress that has been rendered, in its south-east corner.
 The east window and the chancel south windows in a fourteenth-century reticulated-style, are set within the segmental heads and jambs of the eighteenth-century ones.

-In the early twentieth century the windows on the south aisle are fourteenth-century reticulated-style replacements and the east wall of the aisle is rebuilt, evidence of which is the inclusion of a fragment of a Saxon cross excavated during the restoration of 1901/14 and the ashlar visible in the corner with the chancel.
+In the early twentieth century the windows on the south aisle are fourteenth-century reticulated-style replacements and the east wall of the aisle is rebuilt, evidence of which is the inclusion of a fragment of an Anglo-Saxon grave cover excavated during the restoration of 1901/14 and the ashlar visible in the corner with the chancel.
 The gable end above the most easterly window on the south aisle is of new ashlar keyed in.

 The final addition to the church plan is the small kitchen added on the north-west corner dating from 1985.